Appointy

 Problem

-Every new SaaS product at Appointy required rebuilding foundational features from scratch -- authentication, billing, scheduling, staff management.
-This led to inconsistent implementations, duplicated effort, and delivery timelines of roughly a year per new product.
+Every new SaaS product at Appointy required rebuilding foundational features from scratch: authentication, billing, scheduling, and staff management.
+This led to inconsistent implementations, duplicated effort, and slow delivery cycles.
 The existing scheduling platform serving 1M+ users had load times of 15 seconds.

 Approach

-• i18n library and prebuilt component system supporting 160+ locales with multi-language, multi-currency, and multi-format as a first-class platform citizen.
+- i18n library and prebuilt component system supporting 19 language options, multi-currency, and regional formats as first-class product concerns.

 Key Decisions

-• Built-in i18n as platform citizen: 160+ locale support as a deployment-time configuration rather than development effort.
+- Built-in i18n as platform citizen: language, currency, and regional formatting as deployment-time configuration rather than repeated product work.

 Outcome